 8 | Some tips for planning out your family photos

 Getting family photos on your wedding day is really special as it might not be too often that you have so many family members all in one place!
-How many family photos you get totally depends on you and the time that we have after the ceremony.
+How many family photos you get totally depends on you and the time that is available after the ceremony.

-I allocate around 3 minutes per grouping so if you have ten groups, we need to spend about 30 minutes together taking these photos.
+I suggest allocating around 3 minutes per grouping so if you have ten groups, you’ll need to spend about 30 minutes together taking these photos.

 BIG TIP – I always recommend that you have someone in your family to help out with gathering all the family members together.
 Allocate this task to someone and give them the family shot list.
 This will help the family photo session run much more smoothly.
 They can call people together ready for the photos while the photographer is taking the images.

-Here is a helpful list that will assist you in deciding what groupings you would like:
+Here is a helpful list that will assist you in deciding what groupings you might like:

 PARENTS & SIBLINGS PHOTO LIST